3mcd/glom/docs/src/entity_graph.md

 ## Graph Structure

-The graph is a Directed Acyclic Graph (DAG).
+The graph is a Directed Acyclic Graph.
 Nodes are linked based on component inclusion.

 - **Specialization**: Adding a component moves to a node with more components.
 - **Generalization**: Removing a component moves to a node with fewer components.